-The latest actuarial review of the TPS was carried out as at 31 March 2019.
-The valuation report was published by the Department for Education (the Department) in April 2019.
-The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £198 billion giving a notional past service deficit of £20 billion.
+The latest actuarial review of the TPS was carried out as at 31 March 2020.
+The valuation report was published by the Department for Education (the Department) in October 2023.
+The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service at the effective date of £262 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222 billion giving a notional past service deficit of £40 billion (compared to £22 billion in the 2016 valuation)

-As a result of the valuation, new employer contribution rates were set at 23.68% of pensionable pay from September 2019 onwards (compared to 16.48% during 2018/19).
-DfE has agreed to pay a teacher pension employer contribution grant to cover the additional costs during the 2021-22 academic year.
+As a result of the valuation, new employer contribution rates will rise to 28.68% from April 2024 (compared to 23.68% during 2018/9).